aginies/watermark/README.md

 # TODO

 * have a modular app not a single script, to handle GUI part, conversion part, watermark part, etc...
+* add the technical info of the watermark configuration in the image viewer
+* save and restore configuration, or propose default template for light or dark image
-* show pdf files generated
+* show pdf files generated (using poppler)
 * perhaps many more stuff....